 The University was founded in 1854 as the Salem Normal School, at which time it offered innovative, ground-breaking education for women pursuing careers in education.
 Today, Salem State, which is one of the most diverse state universities in the Commonwealth, thrives as a comprehensive institution of academic strength offering high quality education at the undergraduate and graduate levels.
 Salem State is located on 115 acres, which is spread across five sites: North Campus, Harrington Campus, South Campus, School of Social Work and International Programs and the O'Keefe Athletic Complex.
-The curriculum spans the arts, sciences and professional programs contained within the College of Arts and Sciences, the Bertolon School of Business, the Maguire Meservey College of Health and Human Services, the McKeown School of Education, the School of Social Work, the School of Graduate Studies and the School of Continuing and Professional Studies.
+The curriculum spans the arts, sciences and professional programs contained within the College of Arts and Sciences, the Bertolon School of Education, the School of Social Work, the School of Graduate Studies and the School of Continuing and Professional Studies.
 For the Fall 2023 semester, Full-Time Equivalent (FTE) Enrollments were 4,056 (undergraduate) and 883 (graduate).
 Total FTE enrollment for the past five years is shown below.